Petter Stordalen: Personal life

 Stordalen resides in Oslo.
-From his first marriage to a woman named Ingrid, he has a daughter named Emilie and two sons named Henrik and Jakob.
+From his first marriage between the years 1986-2003 to Ingrid Stordalen (maiden name Ingrid Fuglehaug), he has a daughter named Emilie and two sons named Henrik and Jakob.

 Stordalen began dating doctor and former model Gunhild Stordalen in the mid-2000s.
 He proposed on top of Aspen Mountain on New Year's Eve 2008, and they were married on 12 June 2010.
-The wedding was held in Marrakech and cost the equivalent of US$5 million, making it Scandinavia's most expensive wedding.
+The wedding was held in Marrakesh and cost the equivalent of US$5 million, making it Scandinavia's most expensive wedding.
 The ceremony included chartering an airplane for the guests and booking every room in La Mamounia, one of the world's finest luxury hotels.
 The wedding was officiated by Irish musician Bob Geldof, with 240 of Norway's foremost celebrities attending.
 Norway's largest tabloid, Verdens Gang, opened a digital guestbook on its website for the public to leave well wishes.
 The couple were dubbed "the Bill and Melinda Gates of Norway" by the Norwegian tabloids for their combination of business and philanthropy.
 In November 2019, they announced that they had separated but would remain friends and collaborators.

 Following the 2011 Utøya shooting, Stordalen donated 5 million kroner to the Workers' Youth League to rebuild the summer camp.